Mom, it is time once again for another fun and fantabulous Hpathy Quiz!

 Thanks for the reminder of the keynote for Colocynthis.
 When I think of Bryonia, I have this image of someone keeping very still…

 You know, there’s no “rational” explanation for why I picked Bryonia, but I could “see” it, I could “sense” it, as if I was seeing “the other side” of Bryonia, like, Bryonia turned “inside-out”.
 Come to think of it, many years ago, I remember experiencing a painful episode of “acute abdomen” where I realized that nothing was making the pain better!
 Rubbing wasn’t making it better, doing nothing wasn’t making it better, I suddenly realized, “This is Bryonia!”
 No ameliorating factors!
 I just kept saying, “There’s nothing I can do, there’s nothing I can do.”
 And so in this case, again, there was nothing the patient could do.
 So, when you see a picture like this, you might want to think of Bryonia.
 After all, look at it this way: What is the “opposite” of holding perfectly still, what would the other side of that coin be?
 It would be non-stop movement, would it not?

 So it was good to read about Robin Murphy’s understanding of how the Bryonia state may manifest.

 Apparently everyone knew about this, I’ve been checking various rubrics and materia medicas.

 Am about to re-read Tidbits.
 You make it all sound so easy!

 Oh, believe me, I know homeopathy is not easy!!!
 I took my first course in homeopathy in 1996.
 Alan Schmukler was the teacher.
-I had taken courses on tape before that.
-One was Dana Ullman’s acute prescribing course.
+I had listened to courses on tape before that.
+One was Dana Ullman’s acute prescribing course, maybe that was 1990 or even earlier.
 So, look how many years I’ve been at this!
-It truly does take a long time.
+It truly does take time.